sqmk/afplay/README.md

 ## Logo

-Chump's initial logo was designed by scorpion6 on Fiverr.
+Afplay's initial logo was designed by scorpion6 on Fiverr.
 Font used is Lato Black.

 ## License